 We want you to be successful!!

+To join KAM there is a $150 Joining Fee to pay off.
+This fee isn't paid upfront and will come out of the first jobs you do until it is paid off.
+The good thing about KAM is we don't have an annual fees. so there is just a one off joining fee to be paid.
 In exchange for being your representative and finding you work, KAM talent takes a 20% commission plus GST from each pay you earn via KAM Models and Talent.
 This is in addition to your income tax deductions.

 Its so simple to join us here at KAM, Visit our website, Fill in the joining form, Then we contact you within 24hours to confirm your place & voila!
 You are now a part of KAM!